symfony/symfony-docs/contributing/community/review-comments.rst

 * "Please use 4 spaces instead of tabs", "This needs be on the previous line";

 During a pull request review you can usually leave more than one comment, you don't have to use "Please" all the time.
-But it wouldn't hurt.
+But it would not hurt.

 It may not seem like much, but saying "Thank you" does make others feel more welcome.